 Step 1: Choose a Wix Member App

-- Members don’t have the ability to see and pay for all of their outstanding invoices all in one place.
+• Provide an option for members to pay all of their outstanding invoices all in one place.

 To choose your Wix paid membership app, get clear about the features you need such as: